Dr. Kirsten Dalrymple

+Dr. Kirsten Dalrymple**

+>

-During the process of developing tests of face perception for children, we took photos of over 120 children.
+> During the process of developing tests of face perception for children, we took photos of over 120 children.
 These children posed 8 different facial expressions and were photographed from 5 different camera angles, under controlled lighting conditions.
 These facial expressions were rated for their believability by 20 independent raters.
 The top 40 female and 40 male models were included in a freely available database for use in research studies.
 To find out more about, or request access to the database, click here.
 Some of our tests of face perception are also available for download upon request.

+>

-- 2013-present Banting Post-Doctoral Fellow, Visual Perception Laboratory, Institute of Child Development, University of Minnesota.
+> - 2013-present Banting Postdoctoral Fellow, Institute of Child Development, University of Minnesota.

-- 2010-2013 Postdoctoral Fellow, Social Perception Laboratory, Department of Psychological and Brain Sciences, Dartmouth College & Institute of Cognitive Neuroscience, University College London.
+> - 2010-2013 Postdoctoral Fellow, Social Perception Laboratory, Department of Psychological and Brain Sciences, Dartmouth College & Institute of Cognitive Neuroscience, University College London.